by Nomad

 That's if you believe that Scott didn't know.
 One whistleblower, John Schilling of Naples, Florida, just doesn't buy what Rick is selling.
 Schilling worked for Columbia as a Medicare reimbursement supervisor in Fort Myers, and says that Scott must be lying if he didn't know about the corporate fraud going on under his nose.

-“He’s pulling the wool over your eyes if he says that he wasn’t aware of this and he would have fired anybody if he would have been aware of it.
+When Schilling filed a lawsuit on behalf of the federal government against the company he helped bring this sordid story to light.“He’s pulling the wool over your eyes if he says that he wasn’t aware of this and he would have fired anybody if he would have been aware of it.
 I think it’s a bunch of malarkey."

 Schilling first discovered the company’s fraudulent billing practices in 1993 after a call from a Medicare auditor about a cost reporting issue with Fawcett Memorial Hospital in Port Charlotte.
 Schilling describes a meeting he had with Columbia administrators, during which he was instructed to “throw federal auditors off the track.”That included offering one of the auditors a job.